Learn more about our Youth In Motion DVDs.

 Previous collections available through Frameline Distribution for $25

 K-12 GSAs can purchase previous collections for greatly reduced price of $25 each.
 Click on the title below for more information on each film collection.
+Please note: these discounts are ONLY for K-12 institutions.

 Previous collections available through other distributors